licabal222/licabal222.github.io/about.md

 title: about
 permalink: /about/
 ---

-Take a sneak peek of what my life-journey has been so far.

 I was born and raised in Colombia’s capital city, Bogota.
 A massive, hectic and cosmopolitan place, filled with contrasts and mixed cultures.